Soft toys bring comfort to seniors with dementia

-We found a wonderful robotic stuffed toy cat called the Joy for All Pet Companion.
-It’s lifelike and engaging as well as being cute and cuddly soft.
+We found amazing robotic stuffed toy cats, kittens, and pups called the Joy for All Pet Companions.
+They’re lifelike and engaging as well as being cute and cuddly soft.

-There are 3 different cats to choose from – an orange tabby, a silver cat with white mitts, and a creamy white cat.
-It’s a bit expensive at $100, but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.
+The full size pets are a bit of an investment at $110 (the kitten is $65), but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.

-We’ve seen this Joy for All cat bring cheer to a memory care community
+We’ve seen a Joy for All cat bring cheer to a memory care community

-We had a chance to see a Joy for All robotic toy cat in action at a local memory care community.
+The DailyCaring team had a chance to observe one of the Joy for All robotic cats in action at a local memory care community.
 The residents loved her!

-Benefits of stuffed toys for seniors with dementia
+Benefits of stuffed animals for seniors with dementia

 - Increased happiness and calm